twosigma/uberjob/docs/lesson2.rst

     <object data="_static/lesson2_3.svg" type="image/svg+xml"></object>

-überjob uses :meth:`uberjob.ValueStore.get_modified_time` to determine what is stale.
+uberjob uses :meth:`uberjob.ValueStore.get_modified_time` to determine what is stale.
 The convention is to return ``None`` when the stored value is missing entirely.
 Manually delete `x.json` and then render the physical plan again.
 Note that `x` and `z` will get recomputed but `y` will not.

 .. code-block:: ipython